enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 - Native anti-debugging
 - Native integrity checks of the Dalvik bytecode

-The following security mechanisms were not found in the application:
+The following security mechanisms were not found in the application though:
 - Java anti-DBI
 - Java obfuscation
 - Native obfuscation (only a bit of symbol stripping)